What You Need To Know About Another Wild Week In The Russia Investigation

 Cohen didn't make direct payments to adult film actress Stormy Daniels and former Playboy model Karen McDougal in 2016 to silence their stories about Trump.

 He created an intermediary shell company to transfer the funds to Daniels.
-In the case of McDougal, he worked with the tabloid publisher American Media, Inc., which owns the National Enquirer and other magazines.
+In the case of McDougal, he worked with the tabloid publisher American Media Inc., which owns the National Enquirer and other magazines.

 The company earlier denied that it paid anyone to keep quiet about Trump, but now it admits that it did.